SumitMalodiya/CSS-Projects/README.md

 responsive design that ensures the menu adapts beautifully to various screen sizes and devices.

 -   ### Example:
-You can view the deployed project here [Link to the project] (https://sumitmalodiya.github.io/CSS-Projects/Sidebar-menu/).
+You can view the deployed project here [Link to the project](https://sumitmalodiya.github.io/CSS-Projects/Sidebar-menu/).

 ## project7:
 # Web-page-design